rehierl/abstract-properties/14-x-types-of-properties/14-0-pre-order-traces/1-0-node-orders.md

 ```

 Recall that the unordered document tree is such that no child order has been
 embedded into it.
-Because of that, an unordered document tree must be treated
+Because of that, the unordered document tree must be treated
-like any other node tree - i.e. with no child order associated with it.
+like any other node tree - i.e. as a tree that has no child order associated
+with it.

 ```
       presequent           subsequent   | the resulting tree-order